 84 percent: The number of U.S. households served by Feeding America® that buy the cheapest food, rather than the healthiest food, to have enough to eat.

-57 percent: While poverty and hunger go hand-in-hand, they are not always connected.
-About half of food-insecure people live above the poverty line, Feeding America® says.
+59 percent: While poverty and hunger go hand-in-hand, they are not always connected.
+About half of food-insecure people earn incomes above the poverty line, Feeding America® says.

 $9,175: The median annual household income of people Feeding America® serves.